Faculty and Staff

 Guitele Rahill

-Dr. Guitele Jeudy Rahill, Associate Professor in the College of Behavioral and Community Sciences (CBCS), received her MSW (‘93) and Ph.D. (‘08) from 51ÔÚÏß International University (FIU) where she was a Presidential Fellow.
+Guitele Jeudy Rahill, Ph.D., LCSW, is Professor Emerita in the College of Behavioral and Community Sciences (CBCS).
+She received her MSW (鈥93) and Ph.D. (鈥08) from 51在线 International University (FIU) where she was a Presidential Fellow.
 Dr. Rahill focuses on reducing health and mental health disparities for Haitians.
-Specifically, she is interested in syndemic interactions among traditional Haitian health beliefs and practices, structural violence, gender-based inequities, and non-partner sexual violence against females, rape empathy, geographical disasters, trauma, and HIV as a risk factor.
-She also focuses on adapting evidence-based behavioral interventions for the Haiti-context.
+Her scientific contributions have been in identifying syndemic interactions among traditional Haitian health beliefs and practices, adverse childhood experiences, non-partner sexual violence against girls and women, and geographical disasters.
+She has contributed to capacity building in Haitian communities, identifying key stakeholders that can contribute to self-sufficiency and reduction of fragility.
+She emphasizes the need for compassion-driven trauma interventions, and community capacity building.

 Dr. Rahill has used her decades of experience as an LCSW and her research accomplishments to enhance her teaching.
 She consistently receives outstanding teaching evaluations, in part because of the integration of her work and research experiences with the course content.
 She enjoys mentoring undergraduate and graduate students in research and has supervised the work of three doctoral students and been involved in thesis committees.

-Dr. Rahill is one of 2 Principal Investigators on a 5-year Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health grant called S.H.A.R.E Haiti.
-That grant is a partnership between USF and Haitian researchers to create infrastructure and prevent HIV/AIDS among adolescents in Haiti.
-Faculty from CBCS Criminology, USF College of Public Health, and College of Arts and Sciences’ Department of Anthropology serve as co-investigators who provide training and intensive mentorship to faculty at the Université d’ Etat d’Haiti (UEH), with the objective of building research infrastructure in Haiti, such that Haitian faculty who are embedded in the context can be empowered to develop and carry out their own research.
-She also has completed a National Science Foundation funded research project examining the role of social capital in post-disaster housing recovery following the 2010 earthquake in Haiti.
+Dr. Rahill was one of 2 Principal Investigators on a 5-year Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institutes of Health grant called S.H.A.R.E Haiti.
+That grant contributed to building research infrastructure in Haiti, enabling Haitian scholars to develop and implement research that directly impacts their communities.
+She also has completed a National Science Foundation funded research project that contributed to understanding the role of social capital in post-disaster housing recovery following the 2010 earthquake in Haiti.

-She has been honored with several awards for research excellence, for her focus on diversity and for mentoring diverse students.
+She has been honored with several awards for research excellence and for mentoring students from the undergraduate through doctoral levels.